I need no photograph to remember you

 I’d rather you content in the warmth and the glow

-Leave the cold to me, please.
-Go before me.
+Leave the cold to me, go before me.

 The setting for this poem was the wonderful winterscape of Ashland, New Hampshire, where my wife, Lyn, and I took a skiing/snowshoeing vacation some years back.
 The incident that was the generative spark for this poem was a snowshoe trek in the late evening that quickly turned dark and snowy while we were out on the trail.
 I remember thinking how lucky I was.
 True, it was cold, late and dark, yet I was with Lyn, the love of my life, out in nature, being us, being together, being there.